4 Easy Steps to Move Your Money to a Values-Based and Local Financial Institution:

 · Involvement of the institution in your community

-· How your funds will be invested: in productive investments, such as loans, or in speculative trading
+· How your funds will be invested: in productive investments, such as loans in the community, or risky ones, such as speculative trading or in fossil fuel exploration or infrastructure.

 · Credit Unions: member-owned, non-profit financial institutions that provide a wide array of financial services and generally invest in local communities.